sagnik26/sagnik26/README.md

 <p align="left"> <a href="https://twitter.com/sagnik_26" target="blank"><img src="https://img.shields.io/twitter/follow/sagnik_26?logo=twitter&style=for-the-badge" alt="sagnik_26" /></a> </p>

-- 🍳 Currently building **Kitchen Sense** — an Instamart agent that learns your household's consumption patterns and reorders before you run out
+- 🍳 Currently building **Kitchen Sense** — an Instamart agent that learns your household's consumption patterns and reorders before you run out (As a part of Swiggy Builders Club, Soon to be launched)

 - 🚀 Also building **Craftly** — a TypeScript coding agent harness on the Vercel AI SDK's ToolLoopAgent, with subagents, approval gating, and a streaming web UI